Gibson '60s Hummingbird Gallery

 This is a model with a 14-degree head angle.
 It is also an example from the final year of the regular grip.

-The white trim on the truss rod cover also becomes narrower starting from this period.
+The white trim on the truss rod cover also becomes thinner starting from this period.

 Gibson 1966 Hummingbird Natural